 Day 8: Ascoli Piceno – Rome

 Time for last minute shopping before departure for Rome.
 We will zip across Italy on the motorway, with a halfway stop at the beautiful Porta Dei parchi Farm in Anversa.
 Italians come here to adopt a sheep or goat, but we’ll just enjoy a memorable lunch made from the fruits of the farm: homemade pasta, cheese and salumi.
 Late afternoon arrival at our seaside hotel near Fiumicino airport, with time to walk on the beach and remember our wonderful trip off the beaten path.

-Accommodation: Classic rooms at a centrally-located hotel in Rome.
+Accommodation: Classic rooms at a hotel near the Rome airport.
 Meals included: B, L

 Day 9: Arrivederci!